camunda/camunda-docs-manual/content/user-guide/security.md

 ### Manual Regression Testing
 For a release to be accepted, a manual regression test has to be passed.
 Testing the security relevant aspects of the software is part of this manual regression test.

+### Automatic Virus Scans
+An automatic virus scan is part of our release process.
+Its catalogs are up to date and it is used to scan the release distributions our users can download.
+In addition automatic virus scans are being performed on our core infrastructure components.

-# Instructions for operating Camunda securely
+# Instructions for operating the software securely

 ## Deployment Options and Components